courtneyum/Trading/README.md

 2. **get_training_input()** This function fetches input data for training purposes.
 We fetch the training data and remove target columns.
 Then we scale it using a min_max scaler so that each data point is between 0 and 1.
 Then we save this scaler for use later.
 We ensure that the length of the data is divisible by time_steps * batch_size where time_steps is the number of time_steps used to make a prediction and batch_size is the amount of samples used to train at a time.
 A sample consists of time_steps * n_features datapoints.
 3. **get_training_output()** This function fetches output data for training purposes.
 The differences here are that we remove the feature columns after fetching the data, and at the end we only take every 10th value so that there is the same number of output samples as input samples.
 4. **get_testing_input** The difference between this function and the training function is that we do not reshape to 3 dimensions.
 This reshaping is done at the predictions phase.
-5.**get_testing_output** The difference between this function and the training function is that we keep every value.
+5. **get_testing_output** The difference between this function and the training function is that we keep every value.
 6. **series_to_supervised** Supervised learning regression problems require a certain data arrangement.
-This is best explained (here)[https://machinelearningmastery.com/convert-time-series-supervised-learning-problem-python/] where we got this code from.
+This is best explained [here](https://machinelearningmastery.com/convert-time-series-supervised-learning-problem-python/) where we got this code from.

 **prepare.py**
 1. **get_data** A simpler version of the function from **data_helper**.
 Just read the csv and drop unwanted columns.